 When we begin zoning the spaces to fit the needs and environment of the site, it gets easy to end up with a design with no structure.

 Spatial Organization is a way to tie the spaces together to create a collective and organized whole.
-This can be done both on the micro-level with the floor plan zoning and at the macro level on the site.
+This can be done both on the micro-level with the floor plan zoning and circulation and at the macro level on the site.

 For every building, there are specific needs that need to be fulfilled.
 Spatial organization can aid in problem-solving to come up with effective design solutions.